-For us to provide our students with a safe and orderly dismissal, we have established the following procedures that must be followed.
+In order for us to provide our students with a safe and orderly dismissal, we have established the following procedures that must be followed.
 Dismissal is from 2:30-3:00 p.m.
 Any students who are not picked up by 3:00 will wait for their parent in the office.
 Please be mindful of the fact that we often have meetings at 3:10 p.m. and there is no supervision after that time.

-Drop-off and Dismissal
+Drop-off and Pick-up

 - The safety of your children is of the highest importance.
 We have a well-run and efficient car line, and the success of it is due to the partnership with our families.
-All families are encouraged to use the morning and afternoon carline where we have eight staff members ready to welcome you. - Carline enters from 11th Street and runs alongside the preschool building.
+All families are encouraged to use the morning and afternoon carline where we have four staff members ready to welcome you. - Carline enters from 11th Street and runs alongside of the preschool building.
 After dropping off your child, you exit the parking lot onto Cass Street.
 Staff members will be there to assist with directing the flow and maps will be sent out and available at Conferences.
-To help us maintain good relationships with our neighbors, please do not block driveways, alleys, or drive-through alleys.
+To help us maintain good relationships with our neighbors, please do not block driveways, alleys, or drive through alleys. - If not using the carline, please be sure to make contact with a staff member when picking up and dropping off.
+We ask for an adult hand to adult hand transition to ensure the children's safety.